top of page

 • Crystal-clear mood boards, finish lists, and supplier coordination

-• A dedicated WhatsApp group with everyone on it – because email often goes unanswered here
+• A dedicated WhatsApp group with everyone because emails often go unanswered here

 • Flexibility – because things will shift along the way.

-No sugarcoating here.
-This is a rough breakdown to give you a realistic picture:
+Here’s a rough breakdown to give you a realistic picture of your budget:

 • ₪6,000–₪9,000/m² for full renovations